annarife99/Final-Project-MLOps/reports/README.md

 >
 > Answer:

-We got most of the bugs by using Pycharm debugger, VScode debugger (depending on the member of the group) and a lot of patience.
+We got most of the bugs by using Pycharm debugger and VScode debugger (depending on the member of the group) and a lot of patience.
 We did not have time to implement profiling, as it took us longer than expected to just make the code work without crashing.
 But we are aware that our code has important limitations, and among them, it takes quite long to make it run.
-Thus, with more time we would implement profiling to detect where is the bottleneck in our project and start optimizing code from there.
+Thus, with more time we would have implemented profiling to detect where is the bottleneck in our project and start optimizing code from there.
+Much could be done to improve and go deeper into this part if we had more time and if we did not have as much errors to solve at the beggining of this section.

 ## Working in the cloud